apostrophecms/i18n-static/README.md

 test 1,default,test singular,test plural,test zero
 test 2,apostrophe,test,,
 ```

+Pieces can also be updated with the update feature from the plugin, [as explained here](https://github.com/apostrophecms/piece-type-importer#updating-existing-pieces).

 The export feature is available in the context menu when items are selected for import. ![](export.jpg)